TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

    Boolean

 :aspect:`Description`
-   true if current user is logged in
+   True if current user is logged in.

 :aspect:`Example`
-   Evaluates to true if an BE-User is logged in:

    .. code-block:: typoscript
       :caption: EXT:site_package/Configuration/TypoScript/setup.typoscript

+      # Evaluates to true if an BE-User is logged in
       [backend.user.isLoggedIn]